counterflow-ai/dragonfly-analyzers/README.md

 ## Dockerfile

 The included Dockerfile loads the MLE and automatically runs the tests of these analyzers.
-The test directory contains many examples of using analyzers to process network metadata events.
+The test directory contains many examples of configurations using analyzers to process network metadata events.
+The tests can also be run from an installed version of the MLE, if desired.